Up to 50% off sofas & mattresses — limited‑time deals.

 Do rubber or silicone grippers damage hardwood floors?

-Most are safe when non-marking, but finishes vary; test one under a rear leg first.
+Most non-marking versions are fine, but wood finishes vary, so test one under a rear leg first.

 How often should I replace felt pads?